OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-06.md

 They are armed with bow and spear; they are cruel and show no mercy.
 Their voice roars like the sea as they ride on horses, arrayed as a man for battle against you, Daughter Zion.’

 ## Jeremiah 6:24
 We have heard reports about them, and our hands are weak.
-Anguish has gripped us, pain like that of a woman in labor.
+Anguish has gripped us, pain like that of a woman in labour.

 ## Jeremiah 6:25
 Avoid going out to the fields or walking on the roads, for the enemy has a sword, and there is terror on every side.

 ## Jeremiah 6:26
-Put on sackcloth, my people, and roll in ashes; mourn with bitter wailing as for an only son, for suddenly the destroyer will come upon us.
+Dress in sackcloth and cover yourselves in ashes; lament with deep mourning as for an only son, for suddenly the destroyer will come upon us.

 ## Jeremiah 6:27
 ‘I have made you a tester of metals and my people the ore, that you may observe and examine their ways.